abigiyaayele/Rossamn_retail_sales_prediction/README.md

 3. **Model Building**:
    - Use TensorFlow or PyTorch to build a two-layer LSTM model for sales prediction.
    - Train the model on the prepared time series data.

-### Conclusion

-By following the outlined steps, we aim to deliver a robust and scalable sales prediction system for Rossmann Pharmaceuticals.
-This system will enable the finance team to make informed decisions based on accurate forecasts, ultimately improving the company's operational efficiency and profitability.

-### Next Steps

-1. **Deploy the Model**:
-   - Serve the model predictions via a web interface accessible to analysts in the finance team.

-2. **Monitor and Update**:
-   - Continuously monitor the model's performance and update it regularly with new data.

-3. **Extend Analysis**:
-   - Further explore additional features and refine the models for even better accuracy.

 ### Deliverables